 Learn how to make prime rib for with this easy recipe that will give you the perfect cut of beef roast every time.
 This recipe uses a 6-7 lb. boneless roast and roasting times used are for a rare to medium-rare finish.
 Adjust times per personal preference.

 Kosher saltquantity dependent upon size of prime rib

 Apply non-stick treatment to bottom or roaster

 Lay celery on bottom of roaster

-Rub fresh garlic throughout surface of prime rib.
+Rub fresh garlic throughout surface of the roast.

-Apply kosher salt to outside of prime rib.
+Apply a generous amount of kosher salt to outside of the meat, covering all sides.

 Next, evenly distribute fresh ground peppercorn.